orchlonn/group-7/README.md

-Orchlon - Knn, K-mean,
+- Orchlon - Knn, K-mean,
-Magnus - Decision trees, naive bayes
+- Magnus - Decision trees, naive bayes
-Michael - apriori, association
+- Michael - apriori, association

+Statistical question:
-Orchlon - Top categories with the highest rating count.
+- Orchlon - Top categories with the highest rating count.
-Magnus - Top categories with the highest discount percentage.
+- Magnus - Top categories with the highest discount percentage.
-Michael - Discount price, actual price.
+- Michael - Discount price, actual price.
 How are they related to each other?